AnasM84/security_plus_SY0-601/CBT_Nuggets_Security+.md

 # Network Attacks

 ## 029. Introduction to Network Attacks
-It's not whaen our network will be attcked, but **how** our network will be attcked.
+It's not when our network will be attcked, but **how** our network will be attcked.

 ## 030. Wireless Attacks
 - **Initialization Vector** (IV) - (What are the main differences between a nonce, a key and an IV?)[https://crypto.stackexchange.com/questions/3965/what-is-the-main-difference-between-a-key-an-iv-and-a-nonce]